 #3 – Excludes Exemptions and Tax Relief

 The government may give certain incentives for certain sectors, which relieves the ones relying on such occupations, exempt from paying any taxes.
 Furthermore, various incentives and exemptions introduced by the government help the public in saving or investing in those avenues to take advantage of tax exemptions.
 However, this seems to be a disadvantage for the government as it will have the tax base reduced to such an extent, which further reduces the revenue to the government.

 - A manner in which the tax base lags is that it does not go on to consider the exemptions and also the income earned through the shadow economy, thereby reducing the total revenue that would have accrued to the government.

-- Furthermore depending on the government’s decision and discretion on what is to be included in the tax base, would determine the total taxable income that would be generated.
+- Furthermore, depending on the government’s decision and discretion on what is to be included in the tax base, it would determine the total taxable income that would be generated.
 Hence the base would be limited to the inclusion decision that rests with the government with regard to the items to be considered for taxation.

-- The government usually in its budgetary session will decide on the tax slabs and also the various sources of income on which it would like to tax or rather not a tax.
+- The government, usually in its budgetary session, will decide on the tax slabs and also the various sources of income on which it would like to tax or rather not a tax.
 It becomes important that one stays updated in this regard to understand what comes under the total taxable income basket of the government to determine the base.